 Cold Storage Data Integrity

 USM Anywhere offers secure long-term log retention, known as cold storage.
 By default, USM Anywhere stores all data associated with a customer’s subdomain in cold storage for the life of the active USM Anywhere subscription at no additional charge, while AT&T TDR for Gov customer data are kept for three years or longer (if requested).

-USM Anywhere uses a write once, read many (WORM) approach to log storage to prevent log data from being modified or otherwise tampered with.
+USM Anywhere uses a write once, read many (WORM) approach in log storage to prevent log data from being modified or otherwise tampered with.
 You can download your raw logs at any time.
 If you do not renew your subscription, AT&T Cybersecurity will keep the raw logs for 14 days after your subscription expires, giving you a grace period to restart your service.
 Within the 14 days, no data is collected until your license is reactivated.
 Therefore, data is lost between license expiration and reactivation.
 After 14 days, your data will be destroyed.